mohitpai/journey-optimizer.en/help/using/reports/lp-report-live.md

 ![](assets/landing_page_report.png)

-The landing page **[!UICONTROL Live report]** is divided into different widgets detailing your delivery’s success and errors.
+The landing page **[!UICONTROL Live report]** is divided into different widgets detailing your delivery's success and errors.
 Each widget can be resized and deleted if needed.
 For more information on this refer to this [section](live-report.md).

 +++Learn more on the different metrics and widgets available for the Landing page live report.